As an Amazon affiliate, I earn from qualifying purchases.

-Summary: In this article, we compare the latest version of Caavo Control Center vs Logitech’s popular Harmony Elite and Companion universal remote controls.
+Summary: In this article, I compare the latest version of Caavo Control Center vs Logitech’s popular Harmony Elite and Companion universal remote controls.

 Caavo vs Harmony: Side-By-Side

-As we mention in our full Caavo review published last week, Caavo’s recent mega-price-drop makes this innovative universal remote worth a look.
+As I mention in this full Caavo review published last week, Caavo’s recent mega-price-drop makes this innovative universal remote worth a look.
 Why?
-It’s a solid, modern remote control with some unique features makes watching your favorite shows easier.
+It’s a solid, modern remote control with some unique features make watching your favorite shows easier.

 But is it enough to unseat our top contender, Logitech Harmony Elite?